Sex shop: Germany

 Beate Uhse-Rotermund started selling contraception information by mail order in 1946, and she opened her first shop in 1962.
 Legal restrictions in West Germany dating back to 1872 were tightened in 1968.
 Pornography was legalized in West Germany in 1975, although this never happened in East Germany.

 Hungary

 The first Hungarian sex shop opened on 15 November 1989, before the end of communism in Hungary, at 14 Károly Boulevard in Budapest, under the name Intim Center, which still exists today.
 At that time, the three T-categories were so suddenly moved from the forbidden to the tolerated that even the press of the time reported the administrative uncertainties surrounding the sex shop in this way.

+Ireland

+Sex shops began to appear in Ireland in the 1990s, usually in low-key locations.
+The 1999 opening of the UK sex-shop chain Ann Summers' outlet in Dublin's central O'Connell Street provoked controversy.

+Capel Street, in the Dublin 1 postal district just north of the River Liffey is a centre for sex shops.

 Italy

 The first sex shop in Italy was opened in 1975 in Milan.
 Since then more sex shops have opened, mostly in Rome.
 In 2018, the city of Pistoia in Tuscany banned the opening of new sex shops in the city's history centre.